 St. Louis Children’s Hospital Foundation provides non-CDI research grant support to St. Louis Children’s Hospital and WashU Medicine for the advancement of the shared mission.
 Grant awards support capital equipment, education, training and patient care — whether that care takes place in an inpatient or outpatient setting or within our community through established programs and initiatives.
 Please review the important dates and approver list below.

-NEW!
 Direct Award Requests for use of donor restricted/designated funds may be submitted at any time.
 The requests must not exceed the amount of restricted funds on hand.
 Requests are reviewed monthly and awarded on a rolling basis.
-Applications accepted: January 15 – June 15; July 15 – November 15.
+Applications accepted: January 15–June 15; July 15–November 30.

-Annual Foundation/Unrestricted Funding Applications for requests requiring $15,000 or less of unrestricted funds*
+Annual Foundation/Unrestricted Funding Applications for requests requiring less than $15,000 of unrestricted funds*

-Annual Foundation/Unrestricted Funding Applications requiring more than $15,000 of unrestricted funds
+Annual Foundation/Unrestricted Funding Applications requiring $15,000 or more of unrestricted funds

-If you would like to request support through our project award grant program, please submit your application through our Grant Opportunity Web Portal.
+If you would like to request support, please submit your application through our Grant Opportunity Web Portal.

 We ask that you request an extension at least 30 days before the end date of the award period (project deadline) to prevent disruptions – and no later than November 30.
 Extension Request form.